Arundel Dental Group Welcomes You

 Q:What are you doing differently because of COVID-19?

-• Increased personal protective equipment including masks, face shields, goggles and surgical gowns or long-sleeved lab coats.
+• Increased personal protective equipment including masks, face shields, goggles, surgical gowns or long-sleeved lab coats.

 • Increased cleaning protocols.
-This includes using disinfectants known to kill the coronavirus that causes COVID-19 and frequently cleaning or minimizing the use of high touch items in the office.
+This includes using disinfectants known to kill the coronavirus that causes COVID-19 and frequently cleaning, minimizing or eliminating the use of high touch items in the office.

-• Asking you to wait outside in your car rather than in the waiting room, wearing face masks and not bringing additional people to your appointment.
+• Seating patients directly into the dental office, wearing face masks and not bringing additional people to your appointment.

 You should schedule your dental appointment for the time of day that works for you.
-The same enhanced cleaning protocols occur all day long, including leaving the room empty after a patient leaves to allow the appropriate time necessary as part of thoroughly cleaning and disinfecting the space between patients.
+The same enhanced cleaning protocols occur all day long.

 Staff at our practice are subject to daily health screenings.
-This includes taking their temperatures to make sure they don’t have a fever and asking health-related questions each day to make sure they’re not experiencing any symptoms of COVID-19.
+Temperatures are taken daily and staff are screened to make sure they’re not experiencing any symptoms of COVID-19.

 About the practice